A grain of sand in St Paul’s Cathedral

 How big is a grain of sand?
 That is not as vain a question as “How long is a piece of string?”
 As the term sand is used by geologists, grains of sand range in diameter from 1⁄16 mm to 2 mm.
 (Wikipedia: Sand) We can make our grains of sand canonical by idealising them as little spheres of radius from 1⁄32 mm to 1 mm.
 The radius of the sphere representing St Paul’s Cathedral divided by the radius of the sphere representing a grain of sand can then range from 33,000 for the largest grains of sand to just over 1,000,000 for the smallest ones.

 Next we have to see whether a grain of sand in St Paul’s Cathedral can fairly represent the nucleus in an atom.
-Ah, but the ratio of the radius of an atom to the radius of its nucleus depends on the kind of atom.
-In the atom with the smallest nucleus, hydrogen, the ratio is 145,000.
-In a uranium atom, which has a large nucleus, the ratio is a mere 23,000.
-(Wikipedia: Atomic nucleus) We have already computed the acceptable range for the sand‐in‐Cathedral picture: 33,000 to 1,000,000.
-We therefore conclude that the sand‐in‐Cathedral picture is valid for a hydrogen atom, but not quite valid for a uranium atom.
-The nucleus in a uranium atom is not quite like a grain of sand in St Paul’s Cathedral: it is more like a small piece of gravel.
-But for a hydrogen atom, the picture is perfect.
+Ah, but which atom?
+The ratio of the radius of an atom to the radius of its nucleus depends on the kind of atom, and each of the 92 natural elements has its own kind of atom.
+The ratio is at its highest – 128,000 – in the hydrogen atom, which has the smallest nucleus; and the ratio is at its lowest – 37,000 – in the iridium atom, which has a large nucleus (see Appendix Table 2).
+We have already computed the acceptable range for the sand‐in‐Cathedral picture: from 33,000 to 1,000,000.
+We therefore conclude that, whatever kind of atom we choose, the ratio is within that acceptable range.
+Whatever kind of atom we choose, the nucleus in the atom is indeed like a grain of sand in St Paul’s Cathedral.

 The full power of that sand‐in‐Cathedral picture, however, only struck me when I thought to apply it more widely to the full range of forms in the universe as a whole.
 Can we start with the smallest known form and apply the sand‐in‐Cathedral picture successively until we reach the largest known form?
 Yes we can, and everything fits together rather neatly.
 There are 9 forms in the chain.

 The nucleus of a hydrogen atom is a proton, which is the smallest known stable structure, the smallest known stable form.
-(A proton is made of 3 quarks, but the quark, as far as we know, is an elementary particle, with no parts and no size, and therefore no structure or form.)
+(A proton is made of a sea of quarks, antiquarks and gluons: but the quark, the antiquark and the gluon, as far as we know, are elementary particles, with no parts and no size, and therefore no structure or form.)
 We have already seen that the proton in a hydrogen atom is like a grain of sand in St Paul’s Cathedral.

 The hydrogen atom, in turn, is very small in comparison with a smallish grain of sand.
 How small?
 Well, it’s like a grain of sand in St Paul’s Cathedral.